Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 The encoding and decoding applications need to agree on what types of items are going to be used in ordered maps.

-Duplicate keys are may be ignored or considered an error by generic CBOR decoders [2].
+Duplicate keys may be ignored or considered an error by generic CBOR decoders [2].

 ## Rationale

 When encoding a Python OrderedDict or JavaScript Map type with CBOR it will usually be encoded in the same order as the dictionary was constructed.
 Unfortunately the decoder has no way of knowing this and will decode a map as a standard dictionary thus discarding any order information.
-Encoding as a standard map with Canonical encoding will also discard the original order of keys.
+Encoding as a standard map with Deterministic encoding [6] will also discard the original order of keys.

 ## Deterministic Encoding